 A holder may transfer or exchange Notes in accordance with the Indenture.
 The Registrar may require a holder, among other things, to furnish appropriate endorsements and transfer documents, and to pay any taxes and fees required by law or permitted by the Indenture.
-The Registrar is not required to transfer or exchange any Note selected for redemption or any Note for a period of 15 days before a selection of Notes to be redeemed.
+The Registrar is not required to transfer or exchange any Note selected for redemption or any Note for a period of 15 days before the mailing of a notice of redemption of Notes to be redeemed.